citp/privacy-policy-historical/f/fp/fpc/fpcurator.com.md

-> *The following text is extracted and transformed from the fpcurator.com privacy policy that was archived on 2014-03-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140313064747id_/http%3A//onlinelegalpages.com/backend/l%3Fq%3D6i3AH8) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fpcurator.com privacy policy that was archived on 2015-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150625055857id_/http%3A//www.fpcurator.com/privacy-policy) for the most accurate reproduction.*

-# Online Legal Pages
+# Privacy Policy | Fanpage Curator

-Privacy Policy was updated on 2013-11-30 11:51:46
+Privacy Policy was updated on 2014-04-22 05:35:08

-[Tier 2]
+### Effective: April 22, 2014

+To view previous versions click [here](http://onlinelegalpages.com/backend/o?q=6i3AH8).

 The following describes the Privacy Policy for _fpcurator.com_.

 ## Privacy Policy Scope

-_fpcurator.com_ (“the Site”) is owned and operated by _BWI Press_. _BWI Press_ is committed to protecting your personal information, being transparent about what __ information we collect, and giving you control over how we use it.
+_fpcurator.com_ (“the Site”) is owned and operated by PC Trust __.
+PC Trust __is committed to protecting your personal information, being transparent about what information we collect, and giving you control over how we use it.

 For purposes of this Privacy Policy, **“personal information”** means information that identifies and can be used to contact a particular individual, and **“non-personal information”** means data in a form that does not permit direct association with any specific individual.

-The purpose of this privacy policy is to give you a clear explanation about how _BWI Press_ collects, uses and protects personal and non-personal information when you use our website and/or purchase our products or services, collectively called our “Services”.
+The purpose of this privacy policy is to give you a clear explanation about how Fanpage Curator collects, uses and protects personal and non-personal information when you use our website and/or purchase our products or services, collectively called our “Services”.
 It is important for you to read this policy in full to understand what information we hold about you, how we may use it and how you can access, update and delete your personal information.
 However, if you don’t have time to read the whole policy now, here are the main reasons we collect different information about our users:

-·         To help us monitor, analyze and improve our Services;
+To help us monitor, analyze and improve our Services;

-·         To obtain payment for product or service orders;
+To obtain payment for product or service orders;

-·         To fulfill product or service orders;
+To fulfill product or service orders;

-·         To provide you with a more personalized and valuable experience;
+To provide you with a more personalized and valuable experience;

-·         To send you details about our Services and other information we feel is of value to you, where you have signed up to receive such marketing communications;
+To send you details about our Services and other information we feel is of value to you, where you have signed up to receive such marketing communications;

-·         To help sell online advertising space.
+To help sell online advertising space.

-·         To be able to do these things, it's important we collect and analyze data including who our users are and how they use our Services.
+To be able to do these things, it’s important we collect and analyze data including who our users are and how they use our Services.

-NOTE: _fpcurator.com_ may contain links to non- _BWI Press_ sites for your use and reference.
-We are not responsible for the privacy policies of those sites.
-We recommend you review the privacy policies of each site you visit.

-## What Information Does _BWI Press_ Collect About Me?
+## What Information Does _Fanpage Curator_ Collect About Me?

 We may collect information about you from a variety of sources, including information we collect from you directly; information we collect about you when you visit our sites, use our services, or view our online advertisements; and information we collect about you from other sources (where permitted by law).